AdonisEnProvence/Darkly/search_images_sql_injection/Ressources/Explanation.md

 #### Retrieving the flag

-Via md5 decrypt of `1928e8083cf461a51303633093573c46` contained in the `comment` list_images table column that leads to `albatroz`.
+Via md5 decrypt of `1928e8083cf461a51303633093573c46` string, contained in the `comment` column of `list_images` table, we get the original plain text: `albatroz`.

-Hashing using sha256 the `albatroz` results in `f2a29020ef3132e01dd61df97fd33ec8d7fcd1388cc9601e7db691d17d4d6188` which is our flag.
+Hashing `albatroz` with sha256 algorithm gives us the flag: `f2a29020ef3132e01dd61df97fd33ec8d7fcd1388cc9601e7db691d17d4d6188`.

 ## How to exploit the breach

-Having a SQL injection breach can lead to be leaking the whole database entries, involving users' personal information, emails, password, etc.
+Having a SQL injection breach can lead to leaking the whole database entries, involving users' personal information, emails, password, etc.

 But not only about stealing data, a hacker could even insert entries in a specific table, for example to add credits to his account.
 A hacker could even delete all the entries of a table – let's hope you made regular backups of your database.